bruhjuice/bruhjuice/README.md

-**I'm currently searching for internship opportunities for summer 2023.
-Looking specifically for inclusive workplaces for personal reasons.** If this statement bothers you, I thank you for at least taking the time to check out my page 🙂🙂
+**I'm currently searching for internship opportunities for summer 2023.**

 Feel free to contact me at maxl@usc.edu for any inqueries or just to chat!